MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/sign-in-teams.md

 ## macOS users

-On macOS, Teams will prompt users to enter their username and credentials and may prompt for multi-factor authentication depending on your organization's settings.
+On macOS, Teams will prompt users to enter their username and credentials and may prompt for multifactor authentication depending on your organization's settings.
 Once users enter their credentials, they won't be required to provide them again.
 From that point on, Teams automatically starts whenever they're working on the same computer.

 ## Teams on iOS and Android users